 The cliff walls on the east side of the canyon were built from the lava flows of a volcano millions of years ago.
 As time passes by, the exposed basalt has changed color from black to bright red.

-The Waimea Canyon State Park is a wilderness area which provides numerous hiking trails for nature lovers and hikers.
+The Waimea Canyon State Park is a wilderness area that provides numerous hiking trails for nature lovers and hikers.
 So, bring your backpack and camera, and get ready for an adventure.

 Located on the Big Island, the Hawaii Volcanoes National Park is one of the most popular tourist spots in the Hawaiian Islands.
 It is where you should be if you want to see two of the most famous volcanoes in the world.